MarceloDevd3/interactive-rating-component-React/README-template.md

-# Frontend Mentor - Project tracking intro component solution
+# Frontend Mentor - Interactive rating component solution

-This is a solution to the [Project tracking intro component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/project-tracking-intro-component-5d289097500fcb331a67d80e).
+This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents